peterhinch/micropython-async/TUTORIAL.md

 At the time of writing firmware support for using this mechanism in device drivers has not yet been implemented.

+## 5.3 A complete example: aremote.py

+This demo provides a complete device driver example: a receiver/decoder for an infra red remote controller.
+It runs on the Pyboard and assumes a remote running the NEC protocol such as [this one](https://www.adafruit.com/products/389) connected to Pyboard pin X3 with a chip such as [this](https://www.adafruit.com/products/157).

+A pin interrupt records the time of a state change (in us) and sets an event, passing the time when the first state change occurred.
+A coro waits on the event, yields for the duration of a data burst, then decodes the stored data before calling a user-specified callback.

+The algorithm promotes simplicity over RAM use: the 276 bytes used for the data array may be reduced to 68 bytes or less.

 # 6 Hints and tips